jennis0/burdoc/README.md

 ## About the Project

 #### Why Another PDF Parsing Library?
 Excellent question!
-Between pdfminer, PyMuPDF, Tika, and many others there are a plethora of tools for parsing PDFs, but nearly all are focused on the initial step of either pulling out raw content.
-Burdoc's goal is to generate a rich semantic representation of a PDF, including headings, reading order, tables, and images.
+Between pdfminer, PyMuPDF, Tika, and many others there are a plethora of tools for parsing PDFs, but nearly all are focused on the initial step of pulling out raw content, not on representing the documents actual meaning.
+Burdoc's goal is to generate a rich semantic representation of a PDF, including headings, reading order, tables, and images that can be used for downstream processing.

 ### Key Features
- - **Rich Document Representation:** Burdoc is able to identify most common types of text, including lists, headers/footers, asides, and multiple levels of titles.
+ - **Rich Document Representation:** Burdoc is able to identify most common types of text, including:
+   -  Paragraphs
+   -  Headings
+   -  Lists (ordered and unordered)
+   -  Headers, footers and sidebars,
+   -  Visual Asides such as read-out boxes

  - **Complex Reading Order Inference:** Burdoc uses a multi-stage algorithm to infer reading order even in complex pages with changing numbers of columns, split sections, and asides.

- - **ML-Powered Table Extraction:** Burdoc (optionally) makes use of the latest ML models for identifying tables, alongside a rules-based approach to identify inline tables.
+ - **ML-Powered Table Extraction:** Burdoc (optionally) makes use of the latest machine learning models for identifying tables, alongside a rules-based approach to identify inline tables.

 ### Limitations